 An appeal may be initiated in any form which produces a written record with WCAT of the appeal, within the time limit.
-This may be accomplished by delivering, mailing or sending by facsimile transmission (fax) a completed notice of appeal to WCAT, or by providing the required information in a letter.
-WCAT notice of appeal forms may be downloaded from the WCAT website at: www.wcat.bc.ca WCAT will treat receipt of a written notice of appeal (or request for review) by the Review Division or any office of the WCB as receipt by WCAT (i.e. where the appellant files the notice to the wrong address).
+This may be accomplished by delivering, mailing or sending by FAX a completed notice of appeal to WCAT, or by providing the required information in a letter.
+WCAT notice of appeal forms may be downloaded from the WCAT website at: www.wcat.bc.ca

-Telephone notice of intent to appeal will also be accepted, for the purpose of meeting the 30-day time limit.
-In such circumstances, the WCAT registration clerk will provide the appellant with the WCAT number for the appeal for future reference.
-The registration clerk will also write to the appellant to confirm receipt of the telephone notification, and request that a written notice of appeal be completed and returned within 21 days.
+Telephone notice of intent to appeal will also be accepted, for the purpose of meeting the 30 day time limit.
+In such circumstances, the WCAT registration officer will provide the appellant with the WCAT number for the appeal for future reference.
+The registration officer will also write to the appellant to confirm receipt of the telephone notification, and request that a written notice of appeal be completed and returned within 21 days.